Advance Spending

 • Minimizes the need for cost transfers during award, reducing the risk of audit findings and saving SPA and local units valuable time in enacting these transactions.

-• Ensures the university is reimbursed more quickly for grant-related expenses because billing can proceed more quickly.
-This also allows NIU to recover indirect revenue that is critical for all units to maintain institutional operations, including investments to support future research growth.
+• Ensures the university is reimbursed more quickly for grant-related expenses because billing can proceed accurately and on time.
+This also allows NIU to receive reimbursement of indirect costs that are critical for maintaining the infrastructure supporting sponsored activities and future research growth.

 • Spending is necessary before the official start date of the project (federal pre-award spending – generally up to 90 days before the start date) when an award has not been received.